 - 1 package of cornbread mix or make you own

-- 1 chia or flax egg (1 tablespoons chia or ground flax mixed with 3 tablespoons water)
+- 1 chia or flax egg (1 tablespoon chia or ground flax mixed with 3 tablespoons water)

 - Olive oil

 - In a large pot, heat oil to medium and add minced garlic.
 Sauté 3-4 minutes, until fragrant.